Mistercleng/backend-node-fastfy/README.md

 # Functional Requirements

-- [ X ] The user should be able to create transaction;
+- [x] The user should be able to create transaction;
 - [ ] The user should be able to get account statement;
-- [ X ] The user should be able to list all transactions;
+- [x] The user should be able to list all transactions;
-- [ X ] The user should be able to get one transaction;
+- [x] The user should be able to get one transaction;

 # Business Rules